 Neutron stars can be used to study all four fundamental forces of nature (gravity, electromagnetic, weak and strong force) operating in extreme conditions which cannot be reproduced in any Earth based laboratory.
 This is very different from a black hole, which is a purely gravitational phenomenon (but see the recent discussion on Hawking radiation and quantum information paradox).

 But what are neutron stars?
 Neutron stars are objects of the extreme: they are stellar remnants left after supernovae explosions and are the densest objects that can be directly observed in the Universe.
-Their density is so high that you need to squeeze the entire Earth into a small sphere about the size of a bunch of pixels on your laptop.
+Their density is so high that you need to squeeze the Empire State Building into a small sphere about the size of a bunch of pixels on your laptop.
 Some neutron stars also possess the strongest magnetic fields in existence, which are about a million billion times stronger than the magnetic field of the Earth.

 The size of a neutron star is startling: their mass is similar to that of the Sun (about 1-2 times) but their radius is just about 10 kilometers!
 This is the reason why they are so dense and indeed if you keep compressing them you would obtain a black hole quite rapidly.
 Neutron stars are also unique laboratories to test theories of gravity in the strong field regime.
 Their surface gravitational (potential) energy is the highest known among directly observable objects: only black holes have larger gravitational fields close to their event horizons.
 However, in contrast to black holes, neutron stars have a solid surface which is directly observable by the distant observer.
 Since their surface gravity is high, gas flowing close to the neutron star surface approaches the speed of light, giving rise to Special relativistic effects.